Rein: Other uses

 The word "rein" is sometimes used incorrectly to refer to a lead rope or a longe line, neither of which are reins.

-The idiom "rein in" means to hold back, slow down, control or limit; often misspelled as "reign in".
+The idiom "rein in" means to hold back, slow down, control or limit, while in contrast "free rein" means to give or allow complete freedom, in action and decision, over something.
+Both are commonly misspelled as "reign in" and "free reign".

-The idiom "free rein" means to give or allow complete freedom, in action and decision, over something.
+While reins are used on reindeer, the "rein-" in "reindeer" is not derived from the word "rein".